connec/yaml-js/README.md

 Current Status
 ---

-The library is being actively maintained.
+The library is being actively maintained for issues, and rather less actively developed for new/improved features.

 Loading is stable and well-used, and passes the [yaml-spec](https://github.com/connec/yaml-spec) test suite, which fairly thoroughly covers the YAML 'core' schema (if you notice anything missing,